webrecorder/browsertrix/docs/user-guide/overview.md

-# View usage stats and quotas
+# View Usage Stats and Quotas

 The **Overview** dashboard delivers key statistics about the org's resource usage.
 You can also create crawl workflows, upload archived items, create collections, and create browser profiles through the _Create New ..._ shortcut.